X4/.X4/modules/prompt/README.md

 **Do not call this function directly.**

-The most basic example of this function can be seen below.
+The most basic example of this function can be seen bellow.

     function prompt_name_setup {
       PROMPT='%m%# '